-The Ending Basket Level may be less than the Basket Closing Level at various other times during the term of the CDs.
+The Ending Underlying Level may be less than the Underlying Closing Level at various other times during the term of the CDs.

-Because the Ending Basket Level used to calculate the Basket Return will equal either (i) the Basket Closing Level on the Observation Date, which is a single trading day near the end of the term of the CDs or (ii) the arithmetic average of the Basket Closing Level on a specified number of Averaging Dates near the end of the term of the CDs or throughout the term of the CDs, the Basket Closing Level at the maturity date or at various other times during the term of the CDs, including other dates near the Valuation Dates, could be higher than the Ending Basket Level.
+Because the Ending Underlying Level used to calculate the Underlying Return will equal either (i) the Underlying Closing Level on the Observation Date, which is a single trading day near the end of the term of the CDs or (ii) the arithmetic average of the Underlying Closing Levels on a specified number of Ending Averaging Dates near the end of the term of the CDs or throughout the term of the CDs, the Underlying Closing Level at the maturity date or at various other times during the term of the CDs, including other dates near the Valuation Dates, could be higher than the Ending Underlying Level.

-This difference could be particularly large for CDs with a single Observation Date or for CDs with a specified number of Averaging Dates near the end of the term of the CDs, if there is a significant increase in the Basket Closing Level after the Observation Date or Averaging Dates, as applicable, if there is a significant decrease in the Basket Closing Level during the latter portion of the term of the CDs or if there is significant volatility in the Basket Closing Level during the term of the CDs.
-On the other hand, for CDs with periodic Averaging Dates during the term of the CDs, the difference between the Basket Closing Level at maturity or at other times during the term of the CDs could be particularly large, as compared to the Basket Closing Level on each Averaging Date if there is a significant increase in the Basket Closing Level during the latter portion of the term of the CDs or if there is a significant increase in the Basket Closing Level during the term of the CDs or if there is a significant increase in the Basket Closing Level during the term of the CDs or if there is a significant increase in the Basket Closing Level during the latter portion of the term of the CDs or if there is a significant volatility in the Basket Closing Level during the latter portion of the term of the CDs or if there is a significant volatility in the Basket Closing Level during the term of the CDs.
+This difference could be particularly large for CDs with a single Observation Date or for CDs with a specified number of Ending Averaging Dates near the end of the term of the CDs, if there is a significant increase in the Underlying Closing Level after the Observation Date or Ending Averaging Dates, as applicable, if there is a significant decrease in the Underlying Closing Level during the latter portion of the term of the CDs or if there is significant volatility in the Underlying Closing Level during the term of the CDs.
+On the other hand, for CDs with periodic Ending Averaging Dates during the term of the CDs, the difference between the Underlying Closing Level at maturity or at other times during the term of the CDs could be particularly large, as compared to the Underlying Closing Level during the latter portion of the term of the CDs in Level during the latter portion of the term of the CDs could be particularly large, as compared to the Underlying Closing Level during the latter portion of the term of the CDs or if there is a significant increase in the Underlying Closing Level during the latter portion of the term of the CDs or if there is a significant increase in the Underlying Closing Level during the latter portion of the term of the CDs or if there is a significant volatility in the Underlying Closing Level during the latter portion of the term of the CDs or if there is a significant volatility in the Underlying Closing Level during the term of the CDs.

-For example, if the CDs have periodic Averaging Dates during the term of the CDs and the Basket Closing Level initially declines or remains relatively constant and then significantly increases above the Starting Basket Level shortly before maturity, the Ending Basket Level will be significantly lower than the actual Basket Closing Level at maturity.
-This is because the Ending Basket Level will be based on the Basket Closing Level on each of the periodic Averaging Dates.
-Similarly, if the Basket Closing Level steadily increases during the term of the CDs and then steadily decreases back to the Starting Basket Level by maturity, the Ending Basket Level will be significantly less than the Basket Closing Level at its peak.
-A high Basket Closing Level on one or more Averaging Dates, including the final Averaging Date, may be substantially or entirely offset by a low Basket Closing Level on one or more other Averaging Dates.
+For example, if the CDs have periodic Ending Averaging Dates during the term of the CDs and the Underlying Closing Level initially declines or remains relatively constant and then significantly increases above the Starting Underlying Level shortly before maturity, the Ending Underlying Level will be significantly lower than the actual Underlying Closing Level at maturity.
+This is because the Ending Underlying Level will be based on the Underlying Closing Level on each of the periodic Ending Averaging Dates.
+Similarly, if the Underlying Closing Level steadily increases during the term of the CDs and then steadily decreases back to the Starting Underlying Level by maturity, the Ending Underlying Level will be significantly less than the Underlying Closing Level at its peak.
+A high Underlying Closing Level on one or more Ending Averaging Dates, including the final Ending Averaging Date, may be substantially or entirely offset by a low Underlying Closing Level on one or more other Ending Averaging Dates.